 Meghan Markle is an American actor; she is best known for starring in legal drama, Suits.
 The Duchess of Sussex joined the royal family in May 2018, when Meghan and Harry married at Windsor Castle.

-When is the royal baby due?
+What is the royal baby's name?

 Royal baby celebrations in London